brichards21/SMSDiscordSpam/index.md

 designed for communities, primarily focused on real-time voice, video, and text chat.
 I noticed spam in the Discord servers that I frequent as well as in my direct messages.
-Although most of these direct message spam messages came from users I had never interacted with before, imagine my surprise when my sister had suddenly sent me a suspicious message.
+Although most of these direct message spam came from users I had never interacted with before, imagine my surprise when my *sister* had suddenly sent me a suspicious message.

 This message had felt off from the moment I laid eyes on it.
 Not only was the content of the message falsely accusatory, but it simply didn’t